 When it comes to lenders such as Kent Reliance, do Cradley Heath property lawyers face a fee to be on the list of approved solicitors?

 We are not aware of any bank fees to register on their panel, although some do levy an administration charge to deal with the processing of the conveyancing panel application.

-is it true that all Cradley Heath solicitors on the TSB conveyancing panel are governed by the SRA?
+Is it the case that all Cradley Heath conveyancing solicitors on the Skipton conveyancing panel are governed by the Solicitors Regulatory Authority?

-As a firm of solicitors, in order to be on the TSB approved list of solicitors they would need to be overseen by the Solicitors Regulatory Authority.
-Many banks do permit licenced conveyancers on their panel and in such a situation the organisation would be governed by the CLC.
+As solicitors, in order to be on the Skipton approved list of solicitors they would need to be overseen by the Solicitors Regulatory Authority.
+Many lenders do permit licenced conveyancers on their panel in which case such organisation would be regulated by the CLC.

 Last month we had a mortgage agreed in principle with Barclays.
 Cradley Heath conveyancing solicitors are selected.
 What is the average time that one could expect to receive a mortgage offer from Barclays?

 Some lenders take longer than others.
 Have Barclays done the valuation?
 Have you informed Barclays as to your lawyers' details and checked that your lawyers are on the Barclays conveyancing panel?
 It is not unusual for a mortgage offer to take a month to come through.

 I've recently found out that there is a flying freehold issue on a house I put an offer in a fortnight ago in what was supposed to be a quick, no chain conveyancing.
 Cradley Heath is where the house is located.
 Can you shed any light on this issue?